AkumaVenom/Desktop-Pal-App-Win64/README.md

 3 key makes the app window always on top.

-4 key makes the app window disble being on top.
+4 key makes the app window disable being on top.

 ===========================================================